 The monument's boundary encompasses a mosaic of federal and state lands in Dorchester County, Maryland.
 It includes large sections of land that are significant to Tubman's early years and evoke her life while enslaved and as a conductor on the Underground Railroad.
 The national monument includes the following areas.
 There are no planned national park facilities on these sites.

 Sailwinds Visitor Center, Cambridge, Maryland

 The map and guide, Finding A Way to Freedom, offers travel information and exhibits about Tubman's life and Eastern Shore culture.
 Located at Sailwinds Park East in Dorchester County, just off of Route 50 at the foot of the Choptank River Bridge.
 Admission is free.2 Rose Hill Place, Cambridge, MD 21613; (410) 228-1000.

-Underground Railroad Network to Freedom" program
+NPS Underground Railroad "Network to Freedom" program

 The National Park Service's Underground Railroad Network to Freedom program works with individuals, communities and organizations around the nation to research, preserve, and promote historical sites and stories of the Underground Railroad.